 The problem of Aedes Invasive Mosquitoes is becoming of primary importance globally since they are aggressive day-time biters capable of transmitting viruses.
 Most famously, the Asian tiger mosquito, has already been responsible for recent local cases and outbreaks of chikungunya and dengue viruses in Europe.

 To combat the growing concerns over these mosquitoes and minimise disease risk, the COST group intends to build capacity across Europe and neighbouring regions to address the heterogeneity in preparedness and capacity to fight against AIMs.
 To this direction AIM COST prepared a questionnaire to find what needs to be done to improve and harmonise existing guidelines for the surveillance and control of Aedes invasive mosquitoes.

-The 1st Annual Conference of AIM COST Action will initiate the collaboration between the stakeholders in Europe and neighbouring regions.
-This will be achieved by assembling a critical mass of medical and veterinary entomologists, epidemiologists and public health professionals to create a broad consensus on how best to implement surveillance (Work Group 1) and control interventions (Work Group 2) within a standardized, innovative and sustainable framework, taking advantage of modern citizen science approaches and ensuring effective dissemination of outputs (Work Group 3).
+The 1st Annual Conference of AIM COST Action initiated the collaboration between the stakeholders in Europe and neighbouring regions.
+This was achieved by assembling a critical mass of medical and veterinary entomologists, epidemiologists and public health professionals to create a broad consensus on how best to implement surveillance (Work Group 1) and control interventions (Work Group 2) within a standardized, innovative and sustainable framework, taking advantage of modern citizen science approaches and ensuring effective dissemination of outputs (Work Group 3).

 The primary objectives for the Conference are to

 a) Provide a platform to showcase a number of related projects and agency activities (February 13th, afternoon/ 14th morning);

 b) Present a questionnaire to the participants to help assess how to harmonise existing surveillance and control guidelines, to be completed during the meeting by all participants (February 14th morning); and